UoBBadders/UoBBadders.github.io/EDITME/trainingtimes.md

-Our Provisional training times for the 2023-2024 academic year:

 # Performance Squad

-The Performance squad is a high-committment group of around 40 players who train multiple times per week and compete for spots within the 3 Men’s and 2 Women’s BUCS teams.
-The players selected into this squad receive professional on-court coaching from Coach Raj Popat as well as badminton-performance-focused strength and conditioning (S&C) training from the University's professional trainers.
+The Performance squad is a high-committment group of around 40 players who train multiple times per week and compete for spots to represent the university within the 3 Open’s and 2 Female’s BUCS teams.
+The players selected into this squad receive professional on-court coaching from our coach.
+Squad members also gain access to bi-weekly Strengthening and Conditioning (S&C) gym sessions curated by a dedicated team of Unviersity of Bristol personal trainers.

 These times are only provisional and are subject to change.
-They will also be updated to include S&C training slots when we have them confirmed.

 Day | Time | Venue | Courts | Session Details
 --- | --- | --- | --- | ---